-We no longer have to deal with the presence of structure functions in our constraint algebra since the highly complex expression (Eq.
-10) in the Dirac algebra is replaced by the trivial self-commutation expression above.
-In substituting a single master constraint for the infinite set of Hamiltonian constraints we avoid having to explicitly confront the difficulties of the Poisson bracket algebra with which the latter are associated.
-Assuming the momentum constraints have been dealt with, either through reduction or via the Dittrich methodology mentioned above, we could now proceed to construct complete observable with respect to single master constraint by considering the flow $\alpha{\mathbf{M}}^{\tau}$.
+Assuming the momentum constraints have been dealt with, either through reduction or via the Dittrich methodology mentioned above, we could now proceed to construct complete observable with respect to single master constraint by considering the flow $\alpha{\mathbf{M}}^{\tau}$ .
 A family of complete observables is then constituted the one parameter set of functions defined by the value of one partial observable when the other takes the value s.
-Assuming these functions are continuous a given complete observables can then be taken to be invariant under the simultaneous phase space transformations generated by all the Hamiltonian constraints taken together.
-Thus, as in the case of Jacobi's theory we arrive at an objects which is defined such that it is constant along the dynamical trajectory associated with the relevant 'gauge orbit' - but which has non-trivial representational capacity because it is part of a family of such functions defined within the unreduced formalism.
+Assuming these functions are continuous, a given complete observable can then be taken to be invariant under the simultaneous phase space transformations generated by all the Hamiltonian constraints taken together.
+Thus, as in the case of the Jacobi theory, we arrive at an object which is defined such that it is constant along the dynamical trajectory associated with the relevant 'gauge orbit' - but which has non-trivial representational capacity because it is part of a family of such functions defined within the unreduced formalism.
 This strange temporal structure is the hallmark of compete observables when applied to the case of Hamiltonian constraints and we now turn to the consideration of the associated interpretation implications for the nature of time.